St-ton/St-ton/Readme.md

 After that (2002-2012) I moved to the financial sector as a financial manager.
 In parallel, I was engaged in network administration, installation and configuration of software, as well as training employees in its use.<br/>
 From 2012 to 2019 I was an entrepreneur - a chain of grocery stores, a travel agency.<br/>
 From 2016 to 2018 I worked as a customer support engineer<br/>
-Returned to IT as Frontend Webdeveloper in 2022.</div>
+Returned to Frontend Webdeveloping in 2022.</div>

 <div align="left">